IkarosKappler/tswebpack/README.md

 ```
 This file is not generated, you will have to maintain it manually each time you add new components.

-In this file you should bind all components/classes/functions/constants your global app needs
+In this file you should bind all components/classes/functions/constants to the global scope which
-to the global scope, which is `window` in the browser, or in a more general case `globalThis`
+your global app needs.
+The global scope which is `window` in the browser, or in a more general
-(keep compatible with node environment that do not know the `window` instance).
+case `globalThis` (keep compatible with node environments which do not know the `window` instance).